bottlenoselabs/c2ffi/README.md

 # c2ffi

-Convert a cross-platform C header `.h` to a FFI (foreign function interface) `.json` data structure for the purposes of generating bindings to other languages.
+Convert a C header `.h` to a FFI (foreign function interface) `.json` data structure for the purposes of generating bindings to other languages.

 ## Background: Why?